 The second way to use overlays is if you go back to the brand tab and you click on that, you’ll see this section that says overlay.
 And in this section is where you can add your own overlays, or you can use the StreamYard one.
 If I go ahead and select the overlay that StreamYard has already uploaded, you can see how it kind of works.

 I have the overlay and this appears on top of my video.
 And basically it’s a graphic that you can design yourself that has a transparent element to it so that you can actually see yourself.

 You can also use them on part of the screen to have text or to demonstrate a point, or you can also use them and set them up to showcase your products like I’m showing you here right now.
-So it’s all a matter of creating images that you can then upload because they’ve got a transparent element to them.
+It’s all a matter of creating images that you can then upload because they’ve got a transparent element to them.

-To add an overlay, you would simply go to the brand tab, go down to the overlay section, click on this plus icon here and it will prompt you to upload overlay.
-So click on that.
+To add an overlay, you would simply go to the brand tab, go down to the overlay section, click on this plus icon here and it will prompt you to upload overlay so click on that.
 Then you can select the overlay that you want to upload.

 And once it’s available, you can simply click on it to display it during your live stream, click on it again to remove it.
 Or if you want to remove it from this section altogether to tidy things up, you would hover over the overlay and click on the little X icon here.

 And this will prompt you to, if you want to delete the overlay or not, and then it will remove it from that section.
 Now, the last thing I want to talk to you about is kind of related to overlays, and this is backgrounds.
 How does backgrounds work?

 We’re still in the brand section in StreamYard, and when we scroll down we can see this background section.
 Now overlays appear in front of the video feed.
 The background appears behind the video, and you can use this, particularly if you are sharing a screen or if you have a guest and you want to add some colour and dynamic to the live stream.